Traveling to Iceland by Cruise Ship

 Photo from Wikimedia, Creative Commons, by Udm.
 No edits made.

-Hafnarfjordur is a lively town within the capital region and just a 20-minute drive from downtown Reykjavik.
-It’s sometimes called the "town in the lava" because much of it is built on lava fields, giving it a unique charm!
+Hafnarfjordur is a lively town within the capital region and just a 12-mile (19-kilometer) drive from downtown Reykjavik.
+It’s sometimes called the "town in the lava" because much of it is built on lava fields.

-You won't find many shore excursions or tours departing from Hafnarfjordur, so it's best to spend your time exploring what the town has to offer.
-If you're stopping for more than a day, you can also take the straeto city bus to downtown Reykjavik and join guided tours from there.
+You won't find many shore excursions or tours departing from Hafnarfjordur, so it's best to spend time exploring what the town has to offer.
+If you're stopping for more than a day, you can also take the Straeto city bus to downtown Reykjavik and join guided tours from there.

 Grundarfjordur Harbor

-The town of Grundarfjordur is best known for its proximity to the Kirkjufell mountain, one of the most photographed mountains in Iceland.
-It also took a starring role in the HBO fantasy series Games of Thrones as the "arrowhead mountain."
+The town of Grundarfjordur is best known for its proximity to the Kirkjufell Mountain, one of the most photographed mountains in Iceland.
+It also played a starring role in the HBO fantasy series Game of Thrones as the "mountain like an arrowhead."

-The harbor area of Grundafjordur offers a few shops and cafés where you can enjoy local treats while taking in views of the surrounding mountains and fjord.
+The harbor area of Grundarfjordur offers a few shops and cafes where you can enjoy local treats while taking in views of the surrounding mountains and fjord.
 You can also go on this guided kayaking tour under Mt.
 Kirkjufell, which can be done in two hours.

 If you have a day to spend, then we recommend heading out to explore the Snaefellsnes peninsula.
-This 8-hour private Snaefellsnes tour offers pickup from the harbor, and you'll be able to see the region's incredible nature!
+This eight-hour private Snaefellsnes tour offers pickup from the Grundafjordur Harbor, and you'll be able to see the region's incredible nature.

 Siglufjordur Harbor